 Next, our ethics course will take an in-depth look at a number of issues surrounding ethics and the professional.
 The course begins with a look at trust in the industry, and whether clients actually trust insurance producers compared to other professions.
 It continues with a comparison of ethics versus morality, and discusses how individual beliefs alter ethical choices at times.
 Corporate ethical behaviors are scrutinized, and the lesson explores situations in which ethics and morals collide.

-Finally, the course concludes with a discussion on workers’ compensation policies.
-It provides a history of workers’ compensation laws, and then goes into an in depth discussion on the specifics of workers’ compensation and employer liability policies.
+Workers’ compensation coverage, which is required in almost all states, is covered in-depth and provides material on the different coverage parts of workers’ compensation, and importantly, the conditions, exclusions and important concepts associated with this contract.
+The lesson provides a history of workers’ compensation laws, and then dives into an in depth discussion on the specifics of workers’ compensation and employer liability policies.

 Show Course ID: 1